PACS: What It Is and How It Works Together With Radiology Information Systems (RIS)

 - Patient data is better organized—Patient radiology reports are stored in a more orderly fashion as they're digitally stored.
 Rather than having to sift through a pile of paperwork, physicians can easily access patient files by using the software.

-- Better visualization of images—The wide range of tools offer enhanced visualization of images as they can be manipulated electronically for visual enlargement.
-For example, images can be rotated for creating 3D images of tissues, organs, blood vessels and bones.
+- Better visualization of images—The wide range of tools offers enhanced visualization of images as they can be manipulated electronically for visual enlargement.
+For example, images can be rotated to create 3D images of tissues, organs, blood vessels, and bones.
 As a result, data can be interpreted and analyzed better.

 How Patients Can Benefit